 Monstrous Regiment: Protagonist Polly's country, Borogravia, dubs the leader of the Ankh-Morpork forces "Vimes The Butcher".
 When she meets Vimes, he tells her that Borogravian propaganda is laughably amateurish.

 There are various webpages on the Internet (such as this one) hosting a piece which claims that The Nutcracker was originally a dark and gruesome tale completely unfit for children.
-While it was dark and gruesome by some peoples' standards, many of the "facts" listed to support the claim - such as that Marie's family doesn't love her, that Marie is depicted as laying in a pool of her own blood after injuring herself, and that her parents lock her into her room to punish her - are completely untrue.
+While it was dark and gruesome by some peoples' standards, many of the "facts" listed to support the claim - such as that Marie's family doesn't love her, that Marie is depicted as lying in a pool of her own blood after injuring herself, and that her parents lock her into her room to punish her - are completely untrue.

 From Piers Anthony's Xanth series, we have the demonization of Magician Trent in the very first book, who lost the election to become King to the current ruler, the Storm King.
 As the loser of the political contest, Trent was demonized as an evil monster who transformed men into fish and let them suffocate on dry land (actually it turns out he turned them to fish in water, but they then unknowingly hopped up on dry land and then suffocated).
 Trent actually discusses the trope when Bink calls him on his perceived crimes; if the Storm King had lost the election, he would be portrayed as a doddering senile old fool who carelessly called up storms that went wild and killed people.
 All of this would normally be a huge spoiler, but in a rare triumph over this trope Trent becomes King Trent at the end of the book, and he's a major character in most of the books thereafter.